mackay218/Movie-Collection-Project/README.md

 # Movie-Collection-Project

+    This is an application to add and store information about movies.
+It also keeps track of the number of movies in each genre.

+## Built With
+    - HTML5
+    - CSS3
+    - AngularJS
+    - NodeJS
+    - ExpressJS
+    - OMDB API

 ## Getting Started

-This is an application to add and store information about movies.
 Fork and clone the respository.

 Run ```npm install express```  and ```npm install pg``` in terminal to set up the server side and database.